GhastCraftHD/Miniaturise/README.md

 Simply download the latest release and drag it into the "plugins" folder of your paper server

 ## Usage
-Use a wooden shovel to select two locations by using left and right click
+Use a wooden shovel to select the region by using left and right click

 Type /select in the chat